ECP-CANDLE/Candle/_sources/tutorials/supervisor.rst.txt

 External forked execution in Supervisor starts with a call to the Model Shell (model.sh) which redirects output to model.log, loads the langs-app-SITE settings described above, and runs the Model Runner in Python.
 The Model Shell sets up PYTHONPATH and prepends APP_PYTHONPATH - this is because the Python used by Swift/T may be different from the Python the user desires to use on the compute nodes.
 PYTHONPATH will affect Swift/T but APP_PYTHONPATH will not.
 APP_PYTHONPATH can contain any entries needed to run the user model, including entries that will break Swift/T, such as libraries from an entirely different Python environment.

 In-memory execution skips straight to the Model Runner without fork or the ability to perform shell configuration.
+APP_PYTHONPATH is not used here, so the PYTHONPATH must be correct for both Swift/T and the user model, since they are sharing the same Python instance.

 The Model Runner (model_runner.py) sets up and runs the model.
 It imports the required Python modules, processes the hyperparameters (formatted as JSON), and performs other optional configuration, and then runs the model via CANDLE-compliant interfaces.
 The return value is specified by the obj_return value.

+To run an external model, that is, not one of the CANDLE Benchmarks, the user should set  environment variable MODEL_NAME and PYTHONPATH and/or APP_PYTHONPATH.
+The Model Runner will attempt to import MODEL_NAME_baseline_FRAMEWORK where MODEL_NAME and FRAMEWORK are set in the environment.